A brief history of roadside assistance:

 Signature and the other networks that followed marked in largely the same way: We’re just like AAA.
 Better World is the first auto club to say: We have the same 24/7 nationwide service as AAA, but otherwise we’re nothing like them.

 AAA has had a huge effect on roadside assistance: When AAA started, nearly every gas station also did car repairs; nearly every gas station also had a tow truck or two.
 AAA paid them very little to dispatch a truck because it was a “loss leader” for the station—just the marketing cost of getting a new repair job.
 A loss leader is a product or service that is undervalued intentionally to draw folks to additional, more expensive products or services.
-In this case, repair stations accepted really low pay for the refferal because they made up the loss of picking up and towing people though repair services.
+In this case, repair stations accepted low payment for the referal because they made up the loss of picking up and towing people though repair services.

 But that all changed with the 1973 oil crisis.
 When OPEC was organized and stopped selling oil to the U.S. during the October Middle Eastern War, gas prices more than doubled in the U.S. Sometime thereafter, gas stations increasingly gave up their repair bays and tow trucks.